 Parents and Community

-The School Council meets on the last Wednesday of the month, starting at 7:00 in our school library.
+The School Council meets regularly in our school library.
+Meeting dates will be shared on School-Day.
 Staff and parents work together to make decisions, which will enhance and promote a safe and happy environment that is inclusive of all individuals in our school.
 We are fortunate to have a community of positive parents who are involved in our school.
 We welcome new members to our School Council and hope that our new parents will join us.

 We have a large number of technology tools for student and staff use (i.e. ipads, ipad minis, Chromebooks, computers, data projectors and document cameras, digital recorders)